Explore the amazing attractions of Indore near our hotel

 These striking stone memorials were created by the Maratha rulers to honor the region’s Holkar dynasty.

 Town Hall - 7.5 km

-This famous Indo-Gothic Mahatma Gandhi Hall dates back to 1904 and features a striking Ghanta Ghar clock tower.
+Dating back to 1904, this famous Indo-Gothic Mahatma Gandhi Hall features an impressive Ghanta Ghar clock tower.

 Rajwada - 8.5 km

 Feast your eyes on this extravagant building that served as the Holkar ruler’s palace.

 One of the city’s most visited attractions, this brightly colored statue of Lord Ganesha stands 25 feet tall.

 Central Museum - 9.2 km

 Also known as the Indore Museum, this fascinating destination offers tourists a glimpse into India’s prehistoric civilizations.